Salma-Rhomari/Car-Model-Recognition/README.md

 # Car Model Recognition

 Upload a car photo and get a prediction of its **brand**, **model**, and (stretch goal) **approximate generation** — e.g. `BMW 3 Series (2019–2023)`.

-Built with transfer learning on a pretrained CNN backbone, deployed as an interactive Streamlit demo.

 ## Project Goals

 - Predict car **brand + model** from a single photo (e.g. BMW 3 Series, Mercedes C-Class, Audi A4)